 He was like an older brother.
-He was somebody who I really looked up to in skating.
+He was somebody I really looked up to in skating.
 In my opinion, he was the best, at one time, on the banks and in the early days in pools.
-At first, it was just kids having fun then it started getting popular and all of a sudden we were like famous.
+At first, it was just kids having fun then it started getting popular and, all of a sudden, we were like famous.
 It was kind of weird to deal with.

 What does skating mean to you?

 Skating means life.
 It means that I’m doing something right in my life because I’m not too fucked up not to want to do it.
 It just makes me feel good.
 It’s a lot different than it used to be.
 It used to be a big deal to go and try to be the best guy or something and now it doesn’t have to be like that.
 It’s actually more satisfying and less stressful now, than it was as a kid, like when you used to go to a skatepark and have four guys following you all day trying to out do you.
 Now, it’s all about having fun and just participating.

 There are different kinds of style.
 Style can be really casual and smooth or it can be radical and fuckin’ hectic.
 I like guys that can get radical and be smooth at the same time.
 To me, style is something that’s pleasurable to watch.
 It makes me stoked.
 Someone like Christian Hosoi, who I thought was an ultimate stylist in skateboarding was just really fluid and cool to watch.
 Style is like pool riding.
 That to me, is more stylish than ramp riding.

 Well, pools were just the funnest thing that I ever did, riding vert and carving.
 It was more like surfing than skating down the road, but than it became skateboarding, its own trip.
 Pool riding was always my favorite type of skating.
 There’s a lot of fun different things to skate though.

 What was it like the first time you skated a backyard pool?